 For the child in love with cards and prints,

 The universe is equal to his vast appetite.

-Ah! how big the world is to the light of the lamps!
+Ah!
+How big the world is by the light of the lamps!

 But the real travelers are those who leave

 From their inevitability they never depart,